Tal Orot: a Jewish Contemplative Society

 The name Tal Orot comes from Isaiah 26:19, a reference to the stimulus for the ultimate revival of the end of days.
 The kabbalistic tradition reads the phrase as “dew of lights,” the illuminating flow of divine mind that gently infuses, refreshes and inspires collective human consciousness.

 Tal Orot offers workshops in authentic Jewish meditation and contemplative prayer techniques correlated with study of traditional text sources relating to the training of consciousness to cultivate ethical and spiritual growth.
-We are located in Tzfat, hosted by Livnot U’Lehibanot on their beautiful campus, welcoming Jews from all over Israel and throughout the world.
+We are located in Tzfat, with classes in a variety of settings.
+One of these is Livnot U’Lehibanot on their beautiful campus, which welcomes Jews from all over Israel and throughout the world.
 We work in close cooperation with the exciting programs of Livnot U’Lehibanot, and benefit from the spiritual atmosphere of the city long associated with the living practice of Kabbalah.

 We are structured as a non-hierarchical, non-denominational society, in which the insights and experiences of all members are welcomed, shared and respected.
 Tal Orot expresses our vision for a contemplative society open to all Jews that can contribute to the spiritual and ethical vitality of Jewish life in Israel, North America and around the world.